The Premier Junior Foil Series

 The Premier Junior Foil Series is an exciting series of competitions evolved and conceived from the comments and requirements received from fencers and their supporters.

-1. This rule is carried forward from 2011 and the following age groups will apply for 2013
+1. The following age groups will apply for 2014

-2 £20 Late Entry Fee remains for 2012.
-Late entries (if arriving 48 hours after closing date) will now have to pay £20 per entry.
+2 Late Entry Fee rises to £25 for 2014.
+Late entries (if arriving 48 hours after closing date) will now have to pay £25 per entry.
 This includes people who pay on the day of the event.
 (It has become very difficult to organise events in advance when the bulk of entries are arriving only 3-4 days before the event.)

 4. Under 9 fencers MUST use size 0 blades.